Xia12121/Re-Implementation-of-AMCL/README.md

 ## II.
 Baseline Models and their principles
-Author declaim AMCL method can be applied to four mainstream SSL method: [SimCLR](#2.1-A-Simple-Framework-for-Contrastive-Learning-of-Visual-Representations (SimCLR)), [MoCo](#2.2-Momentum-Contrast-for-Unsupervised-Visual-Representation-Learning (MoCo)), SimSiam, and B.Twins.
+Author declaim AMCL method can be applied to four mainstream SSL method: [SimCLR](#2.1-A-Simple-Framework-for-Contrastive-Learning-of-Visual-Representations (SimCLR)), [MoCo](#2.2-Momentum-Contrast-for-Unsupervised-Visual-Representation-Learning (MoCo)), [SimSiam](#2.1-A-Simple-Framework-for-Contrastive-Learning-of-Visual-Representations (SimCLR)), and [B.Twins[(#2.1-A-Simple-Framework-for-Contrastive-Learning-of-Visual-Representations (SimCLR)).
 This section will illustrate them all respectively.

 ### 2.1 A Simple Framework for Contrastive Learning of Visual Representations (SimCLR)